irods/irods_docs/docs/developers/contributing.md

 checkboxes, ask someone with rights to complete this step.
 This bookkeeping is important when release notes are compiled and statistics are generated for posterity.
 Issues in closed milestones are never reopened.

+## API Stability

+The iRODS Consortium strives to maintain API stability and not break backward compatibility within a major version.

+That means, all minor and patch releases for a specific series (e.g. iRODS 5) must always be compatible at the source and protocol level.

+To help in achieving that goal, the following rules must be honored at all times:

+- No modification or removal of packing instructions
+- No modification or removal of data types used in public APIs
+- No modification or removal of data types sent over the network

+If modifications are needed, the developer must create new APIs to support it.

+These rules DO NOT apply to APIs designated as experimental.

+## ABI Stability

+The iRODS Consortium strives to maintain ABI stability for minor and patch releases through our [API Stability policy](#api-stability).
+However, ABI stability is only a goal, not a guarantee.

+This applies to code written in C, C++, and other languages that compile to machine code.

 ## TODO comments in iRODS code

 TODO comments are allowed in iRODS code but must satisfy the following requirements: